 - Chemistry tests to evaluate kidney, liver, and pancreatic function, as well as sugar levels

-- Antibody tests to identify if your pet has been exposed to vector-borne or other infectious diseases
+- Blood tests to identify if your pet has been exposed to vector-borne or other infectious diseases

 - A complete blood count (CBC) to rule out blood-related conditions